Goodwood Park Hotel: History

 The Teutonia Club was an exclusive enclave first established on 28 June 1856 for the expatriate German community in Singapore.
 The club was housed in a couple of different locations until it purchased a piece of land on Scotts Road in 1861 to build a club house.
 Additional plot of land adjacent to the site was later purchased to enlarge the compound and construct a new building for the club.
 Construction of the new clubhouse began in 1899.
 On 21 September 1900, the new clubhouse opened as the Deutsches Haus (German House) with a ball attended by about 500 guests, including James Alexander Swettenham, then Acting Governor of the Straits Settlements.
-However, when the First World War broke out, the British government in Singapore classified all Germans as enemy forces.
+However, when World War I broke out, the British government in Singapore classified all Germans as enemy forces.
 Most of the Germans in Singapore either fled or were shipped to Australia, and the Teutonia Club seized by the Custodian of Enemy Property.

 In 1918, the building was auctioned off by the Custodian of Enemy Property to three Jewish brothers – Morris, Ezekiel and Ellis Manasseh, who also bought five other houses behind it.
 The entire estate was renamed Goodwood Hall, after the famous Goodwood Racecourse in England.
 A bar was added, as well as a restaurant and café, and it was registered in 1922 as a restaurant-café-entertainment establishment, It served as a venues for social gatherings and entertainment, hosting for example a performance by the ballerina Anna Pavlova.
 It also host sports amenities.
 In April 1929, the building was turned into a hotel named the Goodwood Park Hotel, with rooms added to the Tower Wing and the houses at the rear used as suites.